jfrog/tome/docs/overview/quickstart.md

 * Defined a **Command** with command-line arguments using `argparse`.
 * Implemented basic error handling using `TomeException`.
 * Installed your local directory as an editable **Tome**.
-* Executed your **Command**, initially with direct output.
-* Implemented custom **output formatters** for both human-readable text and machine-readable JSON.
-* Tested your command with different arguments and output formats using the automatically provided `--format` option.

 ## Next Steps